chromium/chromium/chromeos/components/feature_usage/README.md

 ## Objectives

-This component is the part of Standard Feature Usage Logging (Googlers could see go/sful).
+This component is the part of Standard Feature Usage Logging (Googlers could see go/sful and go/sful-dd).
 The goal is to make metrics calculation and analysis easily scalable to the new features.
 Both for feature owners and for data analytics team.

 ## Overview